 Flaxseed and Flaxseed Oil

 Flaxseed boasts a kind of omega-3 called alpha-linolenic acid (ALA), which your body then converts to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), both of which are found in fish, according to The Harvard Medical School Family Health Guide.
 With its nutty flavor, you can use the oil in smoothies or bake breads with ground flaxseeds.
-Two tablespoons of ground flaxseed contain 3,800 mg of ALA omega 3s.
+One tablespoon of ground flaxseed contain 2,350 mg of ALA omega 3s, while 1 tablespoon of flaxseed oil has 7,249 mg.
 Need more motivation to add a bag of flaxseed to your shopping cart?
 Here are 10 healthy reasons to eat more flaxseeds.

 Eggs can be enriched when flaxseed and canola oil is added to hen feed, helping the chickens hatch eggs that contain the valuable nutrients.
 Eggland’s Best eggs are particularly high in omega-3s: Each egg contains 115 mg, which is twice as many of these healthy fats as regular eggs.